-Sasha Farber Defends Tonya Harding’s Casting On ‘Dancing With the Stars: Athletes’
+Sasha Farber Defends Tonya Harding’s Casting On ‘Dancing With The Stars: Athletes’

 “You know, I know that there’s going to be comparisons, and that’s perfectly fine,” Tonya told E!
 News.

-While Nancy Kerrigan was her fiercest competition back in the day, Tonya Harding is much more worried about her current completion on Dancing With the Stars: Athletes.
+While Nancy Kerrigan was her fiercest competition back in the day, Tonya Harding is much more worried about her current completion on Dancing with the Stars: Athletes.
 Farber’s wife, Emma Slater, is paired with MLB star Johnny Damon, so Tonya has her eye on beating them.

 “I just want to go out and we will do the best that we can, and hopefully beat his wife.
 That’s the important part, I guess,” Harding told E!

-In addition to Johnny Damon, Tonya Harding will join NBA legend Kareem Abdul-Jabba, NFL star Josh Norman and fellow Olympians Mirai Nagasu, Chris Mazdzer, Jennie Finch, Tonya Harding, Jamie Anderson and Adam Rippon for Dancing With the Stars: Athletes.
+In addition to Johnny Damon, Tonya Harding will join NBA legend Kareem Abdul-Jabba, NFL star Josh Norman, and fellow Olympians Mirai Nagasu, Chris Mazdzer, Jennie Finch, Jamie Anderson, and Adam Rippon for Dancing with the Stars: Athletes.

-You can see Sasha Farber and Tonya Harding talking about her role on Dancing With the Stars below.
+You can see Sasha Farber and Tonya Harding talking about her role on Dancing with the Stars below.

 Dancing with the Stars: Athletes premieres Monday, April 30 at 8 p.m.
 ET on ABC.